Key Person Insurance for Business Owners

 The exact policy and use depends on business needs and planning structure.

-If your company’s success depends heavily on one or two individuals, key person insurance may be worth evaluating.
+If your company’s success depends heavily on one or two individuals, insurance on a key person may be worth evaluating.

 Serving Denver and Clients Nationwide